1. Choose a topic;

 1. It is a small piano, but it is a piano (2 octaves)!!
 And as such, you can express your musical aptitude with the polyphonic instrument;

-3. As part of JSPlotly, the piano can be shared without the code, only as an instrument for musicalization or training, since it is exported by the "html" button, preserving its interactivity and sound by mouse or finger touch on a mobile device;
+3. As part of JSPlotly, the piano can be shared without the code, only as an instrument for music education or practice, since it is exported by the "html" button, preserving its interactivity and sonority by mouse or finger touch on a mobile device;

-4. Also as part of JSPlotly, it is possible to share the piano with the codes for alteration using the "clone" button;
+4. Also as part of JSPlotly, it is possible to share the piano with the codes for changes via the "clone" button;

 Suggestion: